Max von Bredow Baukultur GmbH

 Special features of the project

-This method ensured maximum transparency on the construction site.
-Everyone involved could see exactly which trades were working on the same site at the same time and whether there were any last-minute changes.
+When was needed.
+This method ensured the highest Transparency on the construction site.
+Everyone involved was able to see exactly which trades were operating on the same site at the same time and whether there were any short-term changes.
+For the Tannenhof in Bad Feilnbach, this meant Reliability, resource savings and motivated employees.

 What MvB Baukultur appreciates about lcmd